MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-invitations-security-model.md

 Having all users attempt to manage invitations leads to unpredictable invitation ownership, but prevents the external service from needing to select a single user.
 Instead, a user on each device does the following.

 - Attempt to revoke the current invitation.
 For the initial invitation, all users attempt this but only one will succeed.
-For other invitations, only the user who created the last invitation is able to attempt to revoke it, since the invitation is not visible to the other users.
+For other invitations, only the user who created the last invitation is able to attempt to revoke it, since the invitation isn't visible to the other users.
 - Attempt to create a new invitation.
 Since invitations must have unique identifiers, only one of the users will succeed.
-That user must notify the others that it is the new invitation owner, since the invitation is not visible on other devices.
+That user must notify the others that it's the new invitation owner, since the invitation isn't visible on other devices.
 - When the creator of the current invitation leaves the creating device, all users must again attempt to create a new invitation.

 > [!IMPORTANT]
-> When revoking an invitation and creating a new one with the same identifier, there is a small window of time where the invitation identifier is invalid.
-If you are using this approach, it is necessary to retry the call to `PartyNetwork::AuthenticateLocalUser()` if it fails after a reasonable waiting period.
+> When revoking an invitation and creating a new one with the same identifier, there's a small window of time where the invitation identifier is invalid.
+If you are using this approach, it's necessary to retry the call to `PartyNetwork::AuthenticateLocalUser()` if it fails after a reasonable waiting period.

 ### Rolling open invitation

 For games where a lobby or other external service controls who should join a given network, an alternative to the [dynamic single invitation](#dynamic-single-invitation) pattern is the rolling open invitation pattern.
-In this pattern, there is always a single open invitation.
+In this pattern, there's always a single open invitation.
 The invitation is revoked and re-created with a new identifier whenever a user that was previously allowed to join is removed from the external service's user list.
 The invitation identifier acts like a password, and should be similarly protected.
 The pattern can be implemented in these steps:

 - The external service selects a device to create the network and specifies the invitation identifier to use.
 - The external service sends the invitation identifier to all other users that should join the network.